lcnsalerno/blog/_pages/film.markdown

 ### Logline

-In 1870, Coronel Mansilla heads a small expedition to the southern frontier of Argentinean territory, aiming to persuade Mariano, the leader of the pampa community, to sell their lands for expanding the railroad network.
-Convincing Mariano is the only way to achieve it without a massacre, and the only way for Mansilla to fulfil his dream: To return to Buenos Aires.
+In 1870, a worn out Colonel leads an expedition beyond the frontier to convince the native people of Patagonia to sell their land, as a last attempt to avoid a massacre.

 ### About the project